atlj/Pixie.nvim/README.md

 ### G: Issues to fix
   1. If a line is too wide, it crashes
   2. Typescript react (and probably other languages) don't get detected, see if there is a way to convert from nvim's language to prismjs language
+  3. Resolution is too low (just increase the font size)

 ### H: Quality of Life
   1. Detect if NodeJS is installed on the system
   2. Add `PixieSave` command
   3. Add theming support and new themes
+  4. Make the generated screenshots bordered

 ### Next steps:
   1. Create a simple logo using Midjourney